Emotional selection (dreaming)

-Emotional selection theory is akin to natural selection.
-Charles Darwin described evolution as a process that includes two phases: a modification phase (variation) and a selection phase (natural selection).
-Emotional selection also includes two phases: a modification phase (accommodation) which occurs during the neural plasticity of non-REM sleep, and a selection phase (emotional selection) which occurs during the high neural activity of REM sleep.
-However, unlike the life-or-death tests described by natural selection, emotional selection theory employs dreams to evolve mental schemas during sleep.
+The process underlying emotional selection is an example of dual-phase evolution (DPE).
+This categorization invites parallels between emotional selection and natural selection.
+Charles Darwin described the evolution of species as a process that includes two phases: a modification phase (variation) and a selection phase (natural selection).
+Emotional selection also includes two phases: a modification phase (accommodation) and a selection phase (emotional selection).
+However, unlike the life-or-death tests described by natural selection, emotional selection theory employs dreams to safely evolve mental schemas during sleep.